 After preparing Kadai tofu, I had few pieces of leftover tofu in the fridge.
 One evening when my son was sleeping I was reading that book, this tofu cutlet pulled my attention.
 The original recipes was pure “Thai style”, I apodated my ” Thai (Mother in tamil)” way with Indian spices.
 I didn’t have Thai spices at home didn’t have patience to wait till I buy.

-Yesterday I prepared dahi kebab for my son that’s when I remembered three tasty kebab are sitting in my draft idle.
-So I decided to post Tofu Kebab today, can I call it kebab??
+Yesterday I prepared dahi kebab for my son that’s when I remembered three tasty kebab are sitting in my draft.
+So I decided to post Tofu Cutlet today, can I call it kebab??
 When I tell it as bhaji, so why not.
 If you have a vadai lover at home, this is tofu vadai for the little one:-)

 - In a wide bowl crumble the tofu